Your area Not set — showing everywhere

 01

-Board position: Approved the waiver to allow the display on the Town Common.
+Board position: Approved the waiver for the Town Common.

 Internal dissent